mendix/docs/content/en/docs/refguide/general/_index.md

 ## 1 Introduction

-Before installing Mendix 9, it is important to understand the [System Requirements](/refguide/system-requirements/).
+Before installing Studio Pro 10, it is important to understand the [System Requirements](/refguide/system-requirements/).

-If you have been using Studio Pro version 8, we advise reading [Moving from Mendix Studio Pro 8 to 9](/refguide/moving-from-8-to-9/).
+If you have been using Studio Pro version 9, we advise reading [Moving from Mendix Studio Pro 9 to 10](/refguide/moving-from-8-to-9/).

 ## 2 Documents in This Category